sneakysneak/docs/pages/connector-authentication/marketo_import_export.md

 > **Note: the [data]. prefix is required**

-The request fields are now configured and ready to be have data mapped to them.
+The request fields are now configured and ready to be mapped.

 ### Export